aetomack/kasama/README.md

-Built for Linux.
-Wanted to build my own terminal emulator.
-Not worried about whether it's any good/better than my current setup-- just want something to build and maintain.
+Personal terminal emulator.
+TODO: Need to switch from x11 to wayland